 I discovered last year that Tweecha did one very well.
 Months later, I’m pleased to report that it also does the second very well.

 I wrote last year about the Android Twitter client Tweecha’s superb ability to retain thousands of unread tweets that I could catch up with later (with careful attention to detail on my part).
-It can’t be simply left for days on end like Yoru Fukurou, but it’s a mobile app that expects to close itself, unlike a desktop application that can sit running as long as the computer is on.
+It can’t be simply left for days on end like Yoru Fukurou, since it’s a mobile app that expects to close itself (unlike a desktop application that can sit running as long as the computer is on).

 Since Tweecha is the only Twitter client I found that will live up to the demands of criteria #1, it instantly became my primary Android app.
 I was so happy with how it handled unread tweets (given mobile constraints) that it took me a while to explore all its features and realize that it also mostly satisfies criteria #2 with some tweaking (although again, not quite as well as Yoru Fukurou).

 It’s the only app I’ve come across that even remotely handles one of my two criteria, let alone both.
 It’s not quite Yoru Fukurou for Android, but it’s as close as it gets.
 Additionally, with active development and keeping up with Twitter’s changes and newer features, I’ve actually come to enjoy reading tweets on my phone just as much as, if not more than, on my laptop.
 This has never been the case before.

 Tweecha is highly customizable… so much so that it can seem a little overwhelming.
 I haven’t even tweaked every little thing that I could.
 The “choose to keep your position in the timeline when you refresh” option was the one that sold me, as it allowed me to load new unread tweets even when I was behind in reading tweets I already had loaded in the app.
 New tweets simply added to the top without my position changing.
 (Criteria #1)